mSm1th/terraform_testing/README.md

 without actually executing it.

-What are the benifits of static testing/analysis
+What are the benefits of static testing/analysis
 - Fast.
 - Stable.
 - No need to deploy resources.